China national football team: The Yugoslav era

+After failing to qualify for the 2026 World Cup, Dejan Đurđević took place as the caretaker manager of the national team.
+The team participated in the 2025 EAFF E-1 Football Championship, where they finished in third place after losing 0–3 to South Korea and 0–2 to Japan.

+Shao Jiayi era

+On 5 November 2025, Shao Jiayi was appointed as China's new head coach, stepping away from his managerial position at Qingdao West Coast.

 Team image

-The team is colloquially termed "Dragon's Team" (龙之队 (Lóng zhī duì)), "Team China" (中国队), the "National Team" (国家队) or "Guózú" (国足, short for 国家足球队 (Guójiā Zúqiú Duì, national football team)).
+The team is known as the "Dragon Team" (龙之队 (Lóng zhī duì)), "Team China" (中国队), the "National Team" (国家队) or "Guózú" (国足, short for 国家足球队 (Guójiā Zúqiú Duì, national football team)).

 China's home kit is traditionally all-red with a white or yellow trim while their away kit is traditionally an inverted version of the home kit, fully white with a red trim.
 During the 1996 AFC Asian Cup, China employed a third kit which was all blue with a white trim and was used against Saudi Arabia during the tournament.
+The 2022–24 season marks the first time the team had a turquoise blue secondary kit, replace the white kit worn in previous seasons.
 The team has also started to use cooling vests in certain warmer climates.
 After decades of having Adidas producing the team's kits, China's current kit has been produced and manufactured by Nike since 2015.

 Rivalries

 Japan

-China's rivalry with Japan was exemplified after their 3–1 defeat in the 2004 AFC Asian Cup Final on home soil.
+Traditionally, China's greatest rival has been Japan.
+This rivalry was exemplified after their 3–1 defeat in the 2004 AFC Asian Cup Final on home soil.
 The subsequent rioting by Chinese fans at the Workers' Stadium was said to be provoked by controversial officiating during the tournament and the heightened anti-Japanese sentiment at the time.

 South Korea

 Another rivalry is with neighbour South Korea who China played 27 matches against between 1978 and 2010, without winning a single match.
 The media coined the term "Koreaphobia" to describe this phenomenon, but China finally registered its first win against South Korea on 10 February 2010, winning 3–0 during the 2010 East Asian Football Championship and eventually going on to win the tournament.
+Traced further, China met South Korea (then known as Korea) for the first time in 1949 in a friendly in British Hong Kong, where China clinched the first and only win over Korea in 61 years.
+There is also another political dimension behind the fuelling of this rivalry, mostly because of the long history of wars between the two states.